-In 1984, Jack Boyer had just earned his bachelor’s degree in accounting from Penn State University, and Solomon Software was launching a new ERP software.
-Boyer joined the Solomon team, working initially in technical and application support before going on the road to teach partners the software across the country.
+Jack Boyer earned his bachelor’s degree in accounting (with honors) from Penn State University just as Solomon Software was launching a new ERP software.
+He joined the Solomon team, working initially in technical and application support before going on the road to teach partners the software across the country.
 The firm promoted Boyer to regional manager and relocated him to Chicago, where he grew, then maintained the top-performing region for 6 years.

 After an eventful nine years working directly for the ERP software firm, Boyer set his sights on learning the business from a partner’s perspective.
 After one year working for a partner, Boyer decided to start his own ERP consulting company.
 Boyer had seen firsthand how ERP software helped to transform organizations through increased efficiencies, marked improvement of accuracy and better reporting.